tsouanas/unicodef-thatex/README.md

 This project consist of my own [unicodef] input files, mostly [ThaTeX]-influenced, together with their compiled outputs.
-You can install and use them without installing [unicodef].
+You can install and use the output files without installing the compiler ([unicodef]).

-For each input file (under `defs/`) see the correpsonding markdown file under outfiles for a list of all sequences defined by it.
+For each input file (under `defs/`) see the correpsonding markdown file under `outfiles/` for a list of all sequences defined by it.
 The file [unicodefs.md] contains all of them.

 See [unicodef] for more info on how to install and use these.